Viktor-Beniukh/awesome-house-style/README.md

 - `BASE_URL`: base url to redirect after successful order payment or cancellation of its payment

-To check functionality of the project without docker, you need to create `.env` file and add there the variables with your according values:
+To check functionality of the project without docker, you need to create directory `media`, and also to create `.env` file and add there the variables with your according values:

 - `SECRET_KEY`: this is Django Secret Key - by default is set automatically when you create a Django project.
                 You can generate a new key, if you want, by following the link: `https://djecrety.ir`;
 - `DJANGO_DEBUG=True`;